yohann69/Calendar/README.md

 ✅ Create a login page<br />
 ✅ Check wether the user input match with a valide ade ressource number<br />
 ✅ Deploy the website on the internet<br />
+✅ Display a help section in the login page<br />
 ✅ ...
 <br />